SRGSSR/srgnetwork-apple/docs/README.md

 A simple network library.

-🚧 **3rd party applications should not use this library until it reaches version 1.0, as its precise scope and API has not been defined yet.** 🚧
+🚧 **3rd party applications should not use this library until it reaches version 1.0, as its precise scope and API have not been defined yet.** 🚧

 ## Compatibility